The Greenest Clean with 11 Zero Waste Laundry Detergent Brands

 Dirt is all about sustainability, or what they call “clean wizardry.”

 Each order comes with a glass dispenser bottle and aluminum-based refill pack, which contains 90% less plastic than regular detergent bottles.
-Sure it’s not plastic-free, but it’s pretty close considering you can subscribe and send them back to Dirt to be refilled
+Sure it’s not plastic-free, but it’s pretty close considering you can subscribe and send them back to Dirt to be refilled.
+They don’t throw any packs away and any waste they do produce during production is sorted in the office to ensure it’s properly disposed of.

-If you want to reduce your carbon and plastic footprint even more, they also sell bulk refill packs (which are cheaper, too!).
+If you want to reduce your carbon footprint even more, they also sell bulk refill packs (which are cheaper, too!).

 Dirt doesn’t test on animals and only uses RSPO certified palm oil.
 Oh yeah, and if just 0.5% of Australian households switched to Dirt detergent, they’d prevent more than 50 tonnes of plastic from being manufactured each year.
 How’s that for a cleaner clean?